 The following are the most likely causes of run-off pollution from lawns:

-- Applying fertilizers and pesticides just prior to a heavy rain.
+- Applying fertilizers and pesticides just prior to heavy rain

 - Compacted soils leading to increased run-off of water rather than infiltration into soil